lmcai/Orobanchaceae_comparative_mitome/2_mitome_assembly_structure/README.md

 (3) Then use the script `de_bruijn_graph_based_repeat_identification.py` to identify candidate repeat based on the number of connections in the de bruijn graph and presence in the final assembly.
 The output `repeat_candidate.tsv` includes the kmer coverage and length for each candidate contig as well as the coverage for immediate neighbour contigs.

 <img src="./example_repeat.png" width="450" height="270">

+The highlighted contigs in red satisfy the criteria defined in (1).

 (4) Manually inspected the length, coverage of candidate repeats in the spreadsheet.
 Then extract the sequences in fasta format.